-- If some or all of the consent discussion process will be remote, the following are approved CHLA Applications.
-Non-CHLA provisioned systems (such as those provided by USC) are not approved to obtain remote consent. - CHLA Telehealth (Amwell): Amwell may be utilized for research consent videoconferencing with CHLA patients. - CHLA WebEx: The CHLA version of WebEx may be utilized for research consent videoconferencing: chla.webex.com - CHLA Zoom: Not all versions of Zoom are HIPAA compliant.
-CHLA has a version of Zoom that is HIPAA compliant and may be utilized for research consent videoconferencing at an additional cost.
+These applications have been approved by CHLA to obtain remote research consent.
+Non-CHLA provisioned systems (such as those provided by USC) are not approved to obtain remote consent.

+- 1. CHLA Telehealth (Amwell): Amwell may be utilized for research consent videoconferencing with CHLA patients. - 2.
+CHLA Microsoft Teams: The CHLA version of Teams may be utilized for research consent videoconferencing. - 3.
+CHLA Zoom: Not all versions of Zoom are HIPAA compliant.
+CHLA has a version of Zoom that is HIPAA compliant, and may be utilized for research consent videoconferencing at an additional cost.